eperlada/RiotResponsesBot/README.md

 ## General info
 RiotResponses scans the VALORANT subreddit for comments from Riot Games employees.
 These comments are organized in tables and posted in submissions on the RiotResponses subreddit at https://www.reddit.com/r/RiotResponses/.
-Additional Riot comments from the same /r/VALORANT submission are added to the same /r/RiotResponses submission.
+Additional Riot employee comments from the same /r/VALORANT submission are added to the same /r/RiotResponses submission.

 ## Technologies
 Project is created with:
 * Python 3.6
 * MySQL 8.0
-* PRAW 7.1.0
+* PRAW 7.4.0

 ## Setup
-A MySQL database is required to run this bot.
+A MySQL database is required to run this bot to make sure that data persists after the bot is stopped.

 PRAW and mysql-connector are required to run this bot.
 Install them using: